Jean Sibelius: Other important works

 The Karelia Music, one of the composer's earlier works, written for the Vyborg Students' Association, was first performed on 13 November 1893 to a noisy audience.
-The "Suite" emerged from a concert on 23 November consisting of the overture and the three movements, which were published as Op.
-11, the Karelia Suite.
-It remains one of Sibelius's most popular pieces.
+The "Suite" emerged from a concert on 23 November consisting of the overture and the three movements, which were published as the Karelia Overture, Op.
+10, and the Karelia Suite, Op.
+11. It remains one of Sibelius's most popular pieces.

 Valse triste is a short orchestral work that was originally part of the incidental music Sibelius composed for his brother-in-law Arvid Järnefelt's 1903 play Kuolema (Death).
 It is now far better known as a separate concert piece.
 Sibelius wrote six pieces for the 2 December 1903 production of Kuolema.
 The waltz accompanied a sequence in which a woman rises from her deathbed to dance with ghosts.
 In 1904, Sibelius revised the piece for a performance in Helsinki on 25 April where it was presented as Valse triste.
 An instant success, it took on a life of its own, and remains one of Sibelius's signature pieces.

 The Violin Concerto in D minor was first performed on 8 February 1904 with Victor Nováček as soloist.
 As Sibelius had barely completed the piece in time for the premiere, Nováček had insufficient time to prepare, with the result that the performance was a disaster.
 After substantial revisions, a new version was premiered on 19 October 1905 with Richard Strauss conducting the Berlin Court Orchestra.
 With Karel Halíř, the orchestra's leader, as soloist it was a tremendous success.
 The piece has become increasingly popular and is now the most frequently recorded of all the violin concertos composed in the 20th century.

 Kullervo, one of Sibelius's early works, is sometimes referred to as a choral symphony but is better described as a suite of five symphonic movements resembling tone poems.
 Based on the character Kullervo from the Kalevala, it was premiered on 28 April 1892 with Emmy Achté and Abraham Ojanperä as soloists and Sibelius conducting the chorus and orchestra of the recently founded Helsinki Orchestra Society.
 Although the work was only performed five times during the composer's lifetime, since the 1990s it has become increasingly popular both for live performances and recordings.

 Activities and interests

-Freemasonry

 When Freemasonry in Finland was revived, having been forbidden under the Russian reign, Sibelius was one of the founding members of Suomi Lodge No. 1 in 1922 and later became the Grand Organist of the Grand Lodge of Finland.
 He composed the ritual music used in Finland (Op.
 113) in 1927 and added two new pieces composed in 1946.
 The new revision of the ritual music of 1948 is one of his last works.